infinitelambda/diqu/docs/nav/dev/contributing.md

 ## Testing

-Once you're able to manually test that your code change is working as expected, it's important to run existing automated tests, as well as adding some new ones.
-These tests will ensure that:
+Once you're able to test manually & your code change is working as expected, it's important to run existing automated tests, as well as add some new ones.
+These tests will ensure the following:

 - Your code changes do not unexpectedly break other established functionality
 - Your code changes can handle all known edge cases